vpdecaria/beab2/README.md

 This is an implementation of an adaptive stepsize and or Implicit/Explicit (IMEX) timestepping scheme for the incompressible Navier-Stokes equations.
 The method is called MOOSE-IMEX-12.
 MOOSE stands for Multiple Order One Solve Embedded, because there is only one linear solve each time step, but two solutions of different orders of accuracy are produced.
 The '12' is because approximations are of orders one and two.

 This code was used to produce the IMEX results in
-"An embedded variable step IMEX scheme for the incompressible Navier–Stokes equations", Victor DeCaria and Michael Schneier, CMAMEm 2021.
+"An embedded variable step IMEX scheme for the incompressible Navier–Stokes equations", Victor DeCaria and Michael Schneier, CMAME 2021.
 It is based on a code I used earlier to produce numerical results for the linearly-implicit version in
 "A Time-Accurate, Adaptive Discretization for Fluid Flow Problems", Victor Decaria, William Layton and Haiyun Zhao, IJNAM, 2020.
 If you find this code useful in your research, it would be much appreciated if you cited the appropriate paper.

 We use FEniCS for the finite element discretization.